Ariana Grande's Brain Scan Instagram Shows The Realities Of Trauma

 This is going to be a big weekend for Grande, who is headlining Coachella.
 Everyone's experience with PTSD is different, but for many survivors, returning to the scene of the crime (or a similar scenario) can be triggering.
 Hopefully Grande will have the emotional support she needs to get through any feelings or symptoms that arise.

-If you are experiencing anxiety and are in need of crisis support, please contact Mind on 0300 123 3393
+If you are experiencing anxiety and are in need of crisis support, please contact Crisis Services Canada at 1-833-456-4566.
+All calls will be answered in confidence.

 Advertisement